Iowa State hands No. 18 Oklahoma second straight loss, 37-30 - WHIZ News

-The Sooners (1-2), beaten at home by Kansas State last week, lost back-to-back regular-season games for the first time since 1999.
+The Sooners (1-2, 0-2 Big 12), beaten at home by Kansas State last week, dropped back-to-back regular-season games for the first time since 1999.
 They lost in Ames for the first time since 1960.

-The Cyclones (2-1) wore down the Sooners with the running of Hall, who rushed for 139 yards.
-Iowa State’s Brock Purdy passed for 254 yards and had a 2-yard touchdown run to tie it at 30.
+“It was a great feeling to pull a W out and make history,” Young said.

+“It’s our senior class,” said Campbell, Iowa State’s fifth-year coach.
+“We’ve got 16 seniors who came here on a dream that we someday could turn Iowa State football around.
+They came here at 3-9 and believed in us and believed in our vision.”

 Kene Nwangwu returned the ensuing kickoff 85 yards, setting up Purdy’s short touchdown run that tied it.